ariakit/ariakit/packages/ariakit/src/combobox/__examples__/combobox-animated/readme.md

 # Animated Combobox

 <p class="description">
-  Animating a <a href="/components/combobox">Combobox</a> using CSS transitions.
+  Animating a <a href="/components/combobox">Combobox</a> using CSS transitions in React.
 The component waits for the transition to finish before completely hiding the popover.
 </p>

 <a href="./index.tsx" data-playground>Example</a>